PlatinumVox/Sai-Alawo/!General Encyclopedia/Culture/Nephilim Traditions, Manners & Etiquette.md

 # Traditions
 # Manners
+### Your Job is not your Life
 I don’t know about you, but I hate when I’m having dinner with someone and all they want to talk about is work.

 No country agrees with that sentiment more than the [[Dahani Triumvirate]].
 In Dahani, it’s socially unacceptable to prattle on about your job at social events, and people will likely let you know about it.
 Even if you’re having a business luncheon, it’s best to keep your conversation strictly unprofessional until the other party indicated they’re ready to talk turkey.

+### Physical Touch
+Touch has been used for healing purposes by different cultures for millennia.
+Many cultures today still understand the importance of touch and some cultures live skin-to-skin, starting early on by passing their babies from person to person, regardless of their age.
+Yet many cultures around the world have lost touch and wellbeing levels are suffering as a result, a major example of this is the Nephilim.

+Within Nephilim culture it is common that a simple handshake is seen as enough physical contact in public settings.
+An average Nephilim may stand further away when talking, maintain less eye contact and usually steer clear of touch.

 # Etiquette
 ### Dining Etiquette
 If you are invited to a Nephilim’s house: